 - Organize the clothes by size and then by color of the rainbow.
 So the top row of clothes are all size 3-6 months (I actually need to change his clothes over- sob, why do they grow so fast!?!).
 Another thing I want to mention when I am talking about sizing (that was confusing to me) is that Carters brand of clothes just puts one number on their clothes.
 So if it says “3” it means 0-3 months, NOT 3-6 months.
 Don’t make the same mistake I did and miss out on a whole section of your baby’s closet because they grew out of them.

 - Use size dividers.
 When I was pregnant I bought these size dividers* and used this printable to cover them and then I hand wrote in the different sizes (here’s a link to girl/pink dividers).
 This was so helpful when I didn’t have a ton of clothes and there were lots of sizes on one rod!
 You will especially like this when you have newborn and size 0-3 next to each other (since you probably won’t have a ton of newborn clothes and want to use them while they still are so tiny).
 Another option is to buy pre-made ones.
-I just found these ones from Amazon* if you don’t want to go the DIY route.
+I just found these ones from Amazon* if you don’t want to go the DIY route (they’re only $7).

 - Ditch the free hangers and buy uniform kid hangers*.
 At first, I tried to use the exact hangers that I was gifted with the clothes that came on them.
 So if it came in a onesie/pant set I would keep those all hung up on one hanger.
 The problem is it is exhausting to try and remember what hanger goes with what clothes after they are washed.
 Plus, lots of pants go with lots of outfits so you are limiting your options.
 Plus those hangers are ugly and add visual clutter to the closet.
 So buy a bunch of hangers- you will by far need the most when you have a brand new baby since they haven’t grown out of all of their clothes.
 The link above is from Amazon, but you can also get them from Target or Walmart.